RohitKaravadra/Ray-Tracer/README.md

 It serves as both a learning project and a foundation for further experimentation in physically-based rendering.

 ## Instructions
-Scenes are not included with this directory , you need to download scens from [Here](URL).<br>
+Scenes are not included with this directory , you need to download scens from [Here](https://github.com/RohitKaravadra/Ray-Tracer-Scenes.git).<br>
-Create a scene folder inside RayTracer directory and place scenes inside of this.
+Create a scene folder inside RayTracer directory and place scenes inside of it.

 Use the belove section from ***Main.h*** file to change scenes